lucasdemassy/3D-view-with-aerial-photographies/README.md

 The user can rotate about a specific point.

+He can also display cameras by checking a box in the right side of the interface.
+He can now see where cameras are located.

 Two main objectives were determined :
 - fetch and render images from a IGN database.
 All images displaying a specific point must be fetched and displayed.
 - find the image taken with the camera with the most appropriate point of view compared to the user point of view to display this image preferably